colemaring/MC-AR-Sandbox/README.md

 Tune the Kinect settings <br><br>

 # Hardware
--A Kinect V2 sensor / Xbox One sensor.
+- A Kinect V2 sensor / Xbox One sensor.
--A windows 10/11 PC with a Decent CPU and GPU.
+- A windows 10/11 PC with a Decent CPU and GPU.
--(Optional) A projector.
+- (Optional) A projector.

 # Home Page
 -Color coded logs showing MC-AR Launcher status.